xrettle/WFGY/TensionUniverse/BlackHole/Q131_tension_free_energy.md

 Each state `m` in `M` encodes, at some finite resolution:

-1. A finite set of reservoirs:
+1. A finite set of reservoirs

    ```txt
    R = { R_1, R_2, ..., R_n }